-The Brazilian visa process has undergone many changes in recent years.
-Previously, almost all travellers needed a visa to enter the country, but the Brazillian government recently waived the visa requirements for many foreigners.
+The process for obtaining a visa for Brazil has undergone many changes in recent years.
+Previously, almost all travellers needed a visa to enter the country, but the Brazilian government recently waived the visa requirements for many foreigners.
 Expats should contact their local Brazilian embassy to make sure which visa rules apply to them.

 Expats hoping to make a more permanent move to Brazil should prepare themselves for a long and drawn out visa application process.
 It is advisable to make use of the services of an immigration lawyer to make the process less stressful.

 Expats looking to obtain a visit or business visa for Brazil should contact their local embassy.
 Expats from certain countries don’t need a visa to enter Brazil and can obtain visa-free entry at the border.
 These countries include the US, UK, South Africa, New Zealand and Ireland.

 That said, the list of exempted countries may change without prior notice.
 It is therefore important to check with a Brazilian embassy when planning a holiday or business trip.

 Visa-free travellers and those with visit visas are allowed to stay in Brazil for up to 90 days.
 Visas may be extended by another 90 days.

 Brazil's temporary visas allow holders to stay in the country legally for more than 90 days.
 There are several types of temporary visas for Brazil, including work visas, student visas and digital nomad visas.
 First introduced in 2022, the Brazilian digital nomad visa is valid for one year.
 Student and work visas are valid for the duration of the course or employment contract.

 Newcomers must register with the Brazilian Federal Police (DPF) within 90 days of their arrival to receive their migration registration card (CRNM) for between a year to three years, depending on their specific visa.